Luis Robert Player Props: White Sox vs. Yankees

 Luis Robert At The Plate

-- Robert leads Chicago in total hits (56) this season while batting .256 with 29 extra-base hits.
+- Robert leads Chicago in slugging percentage (.507) and total hits (58) this season.

-- Among the qualifying batters in MLB play, he ranks 83rd in batting average, 122nd in on-base percentage, and 20th in slugging.
+- Among qualifying batters in MLB action, he ranks 74th in batting average, 114th in on-base percentage, and 20th in slugging.

-- In 20.7% of his games this year, he has gone deep, and 5.4% of his trips to the plate.
+- In 20.3% of his games this season, he has gone deep, and 5.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.